GilOliveira/schemadotorg/modules/schemadotorg_layout_paragraphs/README.md

   (/admin/config/search/schemadotorg/settings/types)
 - Enter Schema.org types that default to using layout paragraphs.
 - Enter the default paragraph types to be using with in layout paragraphs.
+- Enter the themes that should enhance the layout paragraph component markup for Quotation, Statement, Header, and ItemList.

 References